On marginals and profiled posteriors for cosmological parameter estimation: Example Distributions

 To concretise, we assume that we observed $x=1$ and $y=0$, hence $\bfd=(1,0)$.
 As above we use a flat prior restricted to a finite parameter domain.
 In the following, we choose $\theta_1\in A_1=[-1,1]$ and $\theta_2\in A_2=[-1,4]$.
 The posterior is then $ p(\theta_1,\theta_2| \bfd)\propto \elL( \bfd |\theta_1,\theta_2) \bbeins_{A_1}(\theta_1)\bbeins_{A_2}(\theta_2)$ (with $\bbeins_A(x)=1$ if $x\in A$ and zero otherwise).
 We calculate the profiled and marginal posterior distributions as explained in section\,\ref{sec:veff-model}.

 In figure\,\ref{fig:berger_example} the ridge is clearly visible in the distribution of the parameters.
 Due to the mirror symmetry the profiling graph, $(\theta_1, \bft_{]1[}(\theta_1)=0)$ is a straight line following this ridge, whereas the profiling graph $(\bft_{]2[}(\theta_2),\theta_2)$ is showing a cusp.
 The profiled posterior and marginal posterior distribution for $\theta_2$ overlap, but for $\theta_1$ they show a qualitatively different behaviour.
+The Laplace approximation follows the marginal $p(\theta_2| \bfd)$ closely, for $\theta_1$ we observe a shift.
 As already discussed the profile likelihood $\elL_p(\theta_1)$ is divergent.
 This is reflected in the behaviour of the profiled posterior $p_p(\theta_1| \bfd)$ with its peak at the boundary.
 The marginalisation of the posterior distribution is able to regularise this divergence and we obtain a bell-shaped marginal posterior distribution $p(\theta_1| \bfd)$ with a mode only slightly larger than the measured $x=1$.

 Montoya et al.\,\cite{montoya:criticism} argue that example\,3 from Berger et al.\,\cite{berger:integrated} (our $\elL( \bfd |\theta_1,\theta_2)$ from Eqn.\,(\ref{eq:berger3})) is not a valid likelihood function because it does not include the effect of a finite precision of the measurements.
 We investigate this by adding a constant $v$ to the variance of $y$, similar to the constant component in $\sigma_2$ in Eqn.\,(\ref{eq:veff}).
 Now for a finite precision $v$ the criticism of Montoya et~al.\,\cite{montoya:criticism} does not apply anymore.
 Still the profiled posterior distribution is approaching the distribution with a peak at the boundary, for small $v$.
 Similarly to the example in section~\ref{sec:veff-model} the profiled posterior distribution is strongly depending on the resolution $v$, whereas again the marginal posterior distribution stays invariant.